How to Get the Life You Want

 There is no guarantee, that if you genuinely believe that you are acting inline with your values and with purpose, that life will turn out all roses and happiness.
 Yet, I can tell you that there are feelings that are better than that.

-We hang on too tight to earlier purposes and values.
+Are you hanging on too tight to earlier purposes and values

 I believe that our purpose in life evolves over the years.
 We might have one purpose at 20 and a totally different one at 40.
-In my twenties I was busy being a mom, a wife, and a good Catholic.
-I know women who have held similar purposes throughout their entire lives—beautifully.
-That didn’t turn out to be my own experience though I did hang on for dear life for years!
+In my twenties I was busy being a mom, a wife, and student.

 I have beautiful friendships and strong family connections.
-But I don’t know a single person who is living like me with the same kinds of values and purpose.
-It’s scary to be living off the narrow track that was laid out before me when I was a kid.
+But for a long time I didn’t know a single person who is living like me with the same kinds of values and purpose.

 How to Get the Life YOU Want